HINKOKO/holbertonschool-system_algorithms/huffman_coding/Learnings.md

 <img src="./img/HeapArray.png">

+Inserting an element into a binary heap involves adding the element to the end of the aray and then **re-ordering** the elements to satisfy the **heap property**. <br>
+For example, to insert an element into a min-heap, the element is added to the end of the array, and then it is compared to its parent node, if smaller, it is swapped , and this process continues until heap property is satisfied. <br>
+=> restoring heap property by comparing and possibly swap with parent node, is called <i>up-heap</i> operation ( also known as <i>bubble-up, sift-up, hepify-up</i>)

-- What is a priority queue
+- ### **What is a priority queue**

+  Priority queue is a data structure for storing a collection of elements, each one with an associated **priority** ( or a value if you prefer), that priority queue allows you to insert elements with their associated **priority**, and provides efficient methods to extract element with highest (or lowest) priority.

+  The **binary heap**, can be used to implement such a priority queue (exactly what we do in this project)

+  To recap => a priority queue is an abstract concept that defines the behavior of storing/retrieving elements based on their priorities, while a heap is a 'concrete' implementation of a priority queue that uses a binary tree structure and maintains the heap property to efficiently manage that concept of element's priorities.

-- What is a Huffman code
+  ##### - **What is a Huffman code**

+  Huffman code is a famous **greedy algorithm** and its a particular kind of **optimal prefix code** used for lossless data compression <br>

+  ##### **Optimal prefix code ?**

+  You certainly know ASCII or ANSI table, which are like "maps" where each character are mapped to a particular byte. <br>
+  When you get a file in ANSI encoding, you know you have to read sets of 8 bits at a time and translate byte into characters. <br>
+  Giving the **same number of bits** to represent each character simplifies decoding since we only need to read fix numbers of bits for translation, but it is **not optimal from size perspective** as => <i>often used characters get the "same" representation as rarely used characters </i> <br>

+  That's why some encoding techniques uses a map-system where characters are mapped to bits of different sizes, More often characters are mapped to a smaller bits-code.
+WHen more often characters are mapped to shorter bits, you expect to encode the file with less space than classic encoding like ANSI/ASCII <br>
+  Clever, smart, bravo ! but it comes with a challenge , how to know then where is the **marker, delimiter** how do you where a character begins/ends ? should I stop or should I go on ? <br>

+  => One solution is to use a Binary Tree like the **Huffman Tree !**

+<br><br>

-- **Compilation trick (I'm still a baby)**
+- **Compilation trick**

-- Flags -Iheap/ and -I/
+Flags -Iheap/ and -I/
 => -Iheap/ => This tells the compiler to include the directory named "heap/" in its research path for header files.
 => -I./ tells the compiler to include the current directory also in its search path for header files

 Both of flags used to ensure that compiler finds the necessary header files for our source code, regardless of their relative locations.